 If you would like to access information we hold about you, you can contact us on the details listed in this documents ‘Contact Us’ section.
 Although you do have a right to access information we hold about you, there are some exceptions, and as such requests will be subject to some consideration.
 We will endeavour to respond to these requests as soon as practically possible after they are made and if we are for any reason unable to comply with your request, we will notify you of this.

 Correction of Information

-You can request that we correct information that we hold about you.
+You can request that we correct personal information, Credit Information and Credit Eligibility Information that we hold about you.
 If we are satisfied that the information is inaccurate, out-of-date or incomplete, we will correct it as soon as practically possible, and always within 30 days from the date the request is made.
-To make such as request, you can contact us on the details in the ‘Contact Us’ section of this document.
+If you seek a correction of your credit information or credit eligibility information, we may also disclose some of your information to a credit reporting body to service your request.
+To make such as request, you can contact us on the details in the “contact us” section of this document.
 We will not charge a fee for the correction of information.

 Making a Privacy Complaint